 When performed by a professional, microneedling begins with cleaning and possibly numbing the skin with a topical anesthetic.
 Numbing is only done if you have a low pain tolerance.
 Generally, it’s not necessary.

-Often a collagen-stimulating product, vitamin C serum, and/or a skin lightener is applied to the skin's surface.
+Often a collagen-stimulating product, DOUBLE vitamin C Brightening Serum is applied to the skin's surface.
 Then, using the microneedling device of their choice, the skin is punctured with tiny wounds, created in the uppermost surface of the skin.
 The speed and adjustability of the needles makes piercing the skin easier and increases your skin's ability to absorb any serum that was put on your face.
 A vitamin C serum or hyaluronic acid is usually used after the procedure to re-hydrate, heal, and protect the skin.
 Perfect Skin Moisturizer is apply athin layer on the surface, reduce itchy and redness.

 What will I look like after the treatment?